Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Physiotherapy

-Physiotherapy can be a very useful treatment for frozen shoulder.
-Your physiotherapist may suggest different strategies to improve your pain and your shoulder’s mobility.
-These may vary depending on which stage of frozen shoulder you are currently experiencing.
+Physiotherapy can be very useful for frozen shoulder, especially in the frozen and thawing stages.
+Your physiotherapist may suggest strategies to improve your pain and your shoulder's mobility.
+These vary depending on which stage of frozen shoulder you are currently experiencing.

 Your physiotherapist can: